-That’s right, you have to pay for the privilege of sitting in a room for nearly four hours and take a test!
-But those proctors, test booklets, and bubble sheets all cost money.
-You (or most likely your parents) need a credit card to pay $29, or $43 if you’re taking the optional writing test.
+That’s right, you have to pay for the privilege of sitting in a room for nearly four hours and taking a test!
+But those proctors, test booklets, and bubble sheets all cost money (unless you’re lucky enough to live in one of the states that provides the ACT for free).
+You (or your parents) need a credit card to pay $29, or $43 if you’re taking the optional writing test.

 Just as important, you need to know when and where you’re taking the ACT before you register.
-Fortunately, ACT has a convenient list of test dates and locations ready for you:
+Fortunately, we have all the information you need to choose a ACT test date.
+And ACT has a convenient list of locations ready for you:

 If you type in your state and city, ACT will provide you options for the current year.
 Once you’ve made your choice, write down your date and ‘center code,’ a six digit number.
 You will need to provide these two pieces of information to ACT when you register.

 If this is your first time taking the ACT, you’ll need to set up your account.
 Make sure to write down your login and password somewhere safe.
 You’ll need this information later if you decide to retake the ACT (and to see your scores online).

 After entering all your personal information, test date, center code, and payment information, make sure to review everything before hitting ‘submit.’